donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 # Site Reviews

-Reviews [Powered by Staticman](https://staticman.net) Built for the need of Micro data used for Google Search Results and Search positioning.
-Built Using and extending Staticman's Popcorn Github repo.
+Reviews [Powered by Staticman](https://staticman.net) Built for the need of rating and reviews micro data for Google Search Results and Search positioning.
+Built Using and extending [Staticman Popcorn repo](https://github.com/eduardoboucas/popcorn).

 This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo.
 The aggregate rating and review count per page are working.